 Age of Empires 4 is in development by Relic Entertainment, creators of the Company of Heroes series and other beloved strategy games.
 It's the first new entry in the series in well over ten years—AoE 3 was released all the way back in 2005.

 Other than its existence, and the intention to publish the game exclusively on Windows 10, publisher Microsoft Studios has revealed almost nothing about the project since it was announced back at Gamescom 2017.
-Below, we've collected everything we know about it so far, as of early 2019.
+Below, we've collected everything we know about it so far, as of Summer 2019.

 Age of Empires 4 has the same composer as The Witcher 3